-Wednesday, June 3, 2020 - Deadline for publication of any statewide initiative measure in some newspaper of general (statewide) circulation, at the expense of petitioners, in order to place the measure on the November 2020 General Election Ballot.
-This is a prerequisite for submission to the Secretary of State.
-Arkansas Constitution, Art.
-5, § 1.
+Wednesday, June 8, 2022 - Deadline for publication of a statewide initiative measure in a newspaper of general (statewide) circulation, at the expense of petitioners, to place the measure on the ballot for the November 2022 General Election as required before submission to the Secretary of State (Arkansas Constitution, Art.
+5, § 1).

-Friday, July 3, 2020 - Deadline to file statewide initiative measures with the Secretary of State's office in order to place the measure on the November 2020 General Election Ballot.
+Friday, July 8, 2022 - Deadline to file statewide initiative measures with the Secretary of State to place the measure on the ballot for the November 2022 General Election.

-Thursday, August 20, 2020 - Deadline for Secretary of State to certify ballot issues to the counties for inclusion on the ballot for the November General Election.
+Thursday, August 25, 2022 - Deadline for the Secretary of State to certify ballot measures to the counties for inclusion on the ballot for the November 2022 General Election.

-Tuesday, November 3, 2020 - General Election
+Tuesday, November 8, 2022 - General Election.